 Are you a current QMUL student looking to study overseas?

-- Entry is open to students with a minimum entry of BBB (300 tariff points)
+- Open to students with a minimum entry of BBB (300 tariff points).

-- You do pay your fees to QMUL while abroad (with discounts varying depending on your fee status) but you do not pay tuition fees at the host university
+- You pay your fees to QMUL while abroad (with discounts varying depending on your fee status) but you do not pay tuition fees at the host university.

 Everyone I met was super friendly, kind and open.
 I joined the excursion club, a surf team, the water polo team, and even an intra-mural soccer team, and I was able to visit places such as Las Vegas, Death Valley, Monterey, San Diego, San Francisco, Yosemite and Big Sur.

-Eleanor Dixon-Brandt (Geography BA 2017) spent her second year at the University of California, Santa Barbara
+Eleanor Dixon-Brandt (Geography BA 2017) spent a year at the University of California, Santa Barbara in the USA

 The best thing was living with other Erasmus students.
 I’d highly recommend the study abroad experience to anyone as I think it will challenge you and make you a stronger person as a result!